Skip to main content

 The 26 GHz upper bound matters because it covers the lower edge of 5G mmWave (24–40 GHz) — the frequency band where most competing blankets simply don't publish data.
 That doesn't mean other blankets fail at mmWave; it means SYB is one of the few that has actually checked.
 For urban parents in cities with active mmWave deployment (parts of NYC, LA, Chicago), this matters.

 The pediatric caveat applies to every blanket-form product: the AAP recommends no blankets, pillows, or bumpers in cribs for infants under 12 months due to suffocation risk.
 SYB's correct use case is babywearing, stroller drape, and car-seat trips during awake, supervised time — not unsupervised crib sleep.
-The brand's marketing is clear about this and we appreciate the honesty.

 Pros